citizensadvice/capybara_accessible_selectors/README.md

 bundle exec rubocop

 # test
-# A local install of Chrome is required for the apperation driver
+# A local install of Chrome is required for the selenium web driver
 bundle exec rspec
 ```